crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

   <source src="videos/loop.mov" type="video/mp4">
 </video>

-My ~~fantasy~~ idea was to achieve a flow where my work would become writing *specs*, hitting the execute button, going for coffee and living life, only to return 3 hours later to find the work done.
+My ~~fantasy~~ idea was to achieve a flow where my work would become writing *specs*, hitting the execute button, going for coffee, enjoying life and then returning 3 hours later to find my job done.

-I came up with a simple idea[^1]: an automated loop based on a unit test-driven approach.[^tdd]
+I came up with a simple idea[^notoriginal]: an automated loop based on a unit test-driven prompting approach.

-[^tdd]: *Test Driven Development*
+[^notoriginal]: Although not original: [cf.github](https://github.com/crisfeim/cli-tddbuddy/search?q=tdd&type=code).

 If we use a test of a system without implementation as a *prompt*, we can ask the model to deduce it from the test assertions.